Orthopedic Surgeons & Sports Medicine Specialists located in Benton, Cabot, Hot Springs Village, Little Rock, North Little Rock, & White Hall, AR

 If you’re suffering from hip pain, it can seriously affect your mobility and quality of life, but the team at Martin Orthopedics offers hope.
 They provide effective non-surgical treatments for hip pain due to conditions like bursitis, arthritis, and fractures, as well as advanced surgical options such as joint replacement.
-To get relief from hip pain, call the Martin Orthopedics office at Little Rock, North Little Rock, Hot Springs Village, Benton, Cabot, or White Hall, Arkansas, today or use the online booking form to schedule an appointment.
+To get relief from hip pain, call the Martin Orthopedics office at Little Rock, North Little Rock, Hot Springs Village, and Cabot, Arkansas, today or use the online booking form to schedule an appointment.

 Your hip pain could be due to a strained muscle, injured tendon, or stretched ligament.
 You may break or dislocate your hip when playing sports or as a result of a trauma like an auto accident.